WebberZone/add-to-all/readme.txt

 == Upgrade Notice ==

-= 1.5.0 =
+= 1.6.0 =
-New options for posts and pages; Check out the Changelog for more details
+Highlighted settings; Check out the Changelog for more details